-Why NATO formed and why Finland and Sweden want to join the alliance
+Why NATO formed, why Finland joined and why Sweden wants to join

 Russian President Vladimir Putin has repeatedly pointed to NATO's post-Cold War enlargement as one of the many reasons for his invasion of Ukraine.
-But Russia's war has ultimately pushed the alliance on a path to further expansion.
+But Russia's war has ultimately pushed the alliance to expand.

-- It will be NATO's ninth enlargement since its founding in 1949.
+- It's NATO's ninth enlargement since its founding in 1949.

-Below is a brief look at why NATO formed, why Finland and Sweden are seeking membership, and where the alliance's likely expansion leaves Russia and Ukraine.
+Below is a brief look at why NATO was formed, why Finland and Sweden applied for membership, and where the alliance's expansion leaves Russia and Ukraine.

 Why was NATO formed?